mohamedwaleed98/geeklabs-task/README.md

 ## INTRODUCTION
-   This a very basic application that uses "react" as frontend and "nodejs" as backend and stores data in "mysql" database.
+   This is a very basic application that uses "react" as frontend and "nodejs" as backend and stores data in "mysql" database.
 The application is dockerized using "docker-compose", each service and by service I mean (frontend, backend, db, monitoring and logging tools) has its own container.

 ## DOCKERIZING